adireddy/adireddy.github.io/_posts/2014-11-20-haxe-access-modifiers-return-types.md

 	}

+	//private function
-	//private function and return value type is Void function _increaseCount() {
+	//no return expression, so return value type is Void function _increaseCount() {
 		_count++;
+	}

+	//private function
+	//return expression has no argument, so return value type is Void function _resetCount() {
+		if (_count < 10) return;
+		_count = 0;
 	}
 }
 ```